Angel (1999 TV series): Characters

 The series focuses on Angel (David Boreanaz), an Irish vampire who is over 240 years old.
 Angel was known as Angelus during his rampages across Europe, but was cursed with a soul, which gave him a conscience and guilt for centuries of murder and torture.
 He left Buffy the Vampire Slayer at the end of season 3 to move to Los Angeles in search of redemption.

 He soon finds himself assisted by Allen Francis Doyle (Glenn Quinn), another Irish character who is a half-human, half-demon who, although he comes across as a ne'er-do-well hustler, has a heroic side.
-Doyle serves to pass along the cryptic visions from The Powers That Be to Angel.
+Doyle serves to pass along cryptic visions from The Powers That Be to Angel.
 They're soon joined by Cordelia Chase (Charisma Carpenter), also a previous cast member of Buffy.
 Formerly a popular high school cheerleader of Sunnydale High, Cordelia starts her tenure on the show as a more vain and self-centered personality, but grows over the course of the series into a hero.
 Cordelia acquires Doyle's visions via a shared kiss prior to Doyle's death.
 With the death of Doyle in the ninth episode of the show's first season, another character from the Buffy series makes the jump to its spinoff: Wesley Wyndam-Pryce (Alexis Denisof) joins the team under the brave guise of "rogue demon hunter," acting as comic relief and initially not well accepted.
 Over time, Wesley shows bravery and strength as well as some cold-blooded killing ability, like his colleague Rupert Giles, and grows into a leader.

 In season 2 of the show, Angel, Cordelia and Wesley are joined by Charles Gunn (J. August Richards), a young demon hunter who must initially adjust to working with and for a vampire.
 At the end of season 2, they travel to the demon world Pylea, where they save Winifred "Fred" Burkle (Amy Acker), a young Texan physicist whose social skills have become stunted after five years' captivity; she later grows to become more outspoken.
-Season 3 saw the introduction of Connor (Vincent Kartheiser), the "miracle" human child of two vampires, Angel and Darla.
+Season 3 saw the introduction of Connor (Vincent Kartheiser), the "miracle" human-like child of two vampires, Angel and Darla.
 Abducted into a Hell dimension as a baby, he is raised by Angel's enemy Daniel Holtz, and only a few weeks after he left comes back as a teenager and reluctantly comes to accept his lineage.
 Although introduced during season 2, Lorne (Andy Hallett) joins the team during season 3.
-An outgoing, pacifistic demon with prophetic and empathic abilities, Lorne's role is predominantly to support the team.
+An outgoing, pacifist demon with prophetic and empathic abilities, Lorne's role is predominantly to support the team.